-My advice is to not worry about this too much before giving birth as over-toning your pelvic floor muscles can make it harder for baby to pass through the canal as well as be a contributor to painful sex.
-After baby arrives, “doing your kegels” is a kind of blanket approach for everyone, but a widespread concern is the question...are we doing them effectively?
-My biggest tip is to go see a pelvic floor physiotherapist after birth because they can do a gentle internal examination that gives you direct feedback as to how to do pelvic floor exercises and movements that are tailored to your body.
-I’ve done this both times and have needed to make minor adjustments to my squeezes and regimen as each postpartum recovery had different needs and focuses.
+Try not to worry about this too much before giving birth as over-toning your pelvic floor muscles can make it harder for baby to pass through the canal as well as be a contributor to painful sex.
+After baby arrives, “doing your kegels” is a kind of blanket approach for everyone, but a widespread concern is the question... are we doing them effectively?
+If you’re really concerned, go see a pelvic floor physiotherapist after birth—they can do a gentle internal examination that gives you direct feedback as to how to do pelvic floor exercises and movements that are tailored to your body.
 A physiotherapist can also recommend specific devices that will enhance your movements and provide you with support when you engage in high intensity exercise.

 What’s the deal with getting pregnant again while breast/chest feeding?

 You can get pregnant relatively soon after giving birth, even if you are breast/chest feeding.
 This is because your menstrual cycle may have started the process of ovulation but you haven’t had your first bleed yet (so you assume you aren’t fertile yet).
-I have heard WAY too many stories of couples having Irish twins (a colloquial term for siblings born usually within a year of each other).
 The lesson here is to use your preferred contraception if you don’t want to get pregnant again.
-My preferred contraception is condoms because they have a great success rate and no hormonal disruption!

 Can you take hormonal birth control while breastfeeding?